Translucent Powder Is the Setting Superhero Your Makeup Routine NeedsMarch 11, 2022

 Setting Spray vs. Translucent Powder

 One of the first decisions you need to make when you start using translucent powder is if you want one that is loose or pressed.
 Ciucci likes loose powder for at-home use because it provides a softer touch that sets yet still lets skin look like skin.
-Just be sure the one you choose has a sifter, otherwise you’re in for a mess every time you use it.

-#1: Start at the Top of Your Face
+Start at the Top of Your Face

 “After I apply foundation and concealer where needed, I use a large powder brush and I swirl it into the translucent powder and then tap off the excess,” Ciucci says.
-“Then I start sweeping the powder on in the center of the face, going from the forehead down the nose.”
+“Then I start sweeping the powder in the center of the face, going from the forehead down the nose.”

-#2: It Helps Conceal Breakouts, Too
+Translucent Powder Helps Conceal Breakouts, Too

 “If I have a blemish, I'll go back over the blemish with a cotton swab dipped in translucent powder,” says Ciucci.
 “It just gives it a little extra coverage.”

-#3: Use it to Mattify Your Lipstick
+Use Translucent Powder to Mattify Your Lipstick

 Simply swipe on any lipstick, advises Ciucci, then take a multi-ply tissue and peel one of the layers off — this should leave you with a very thin, almost translucent piece of tissue.
 Gently place that on your lips, then lightly dust translucent powder over top of the tissue.
 Wait a few seconds, then peel the tissue paper off.
 Boom: matte lips in a flash.
-This trick will also work on lipsticks that are already matte to provide even more setting powder.
+This trick will also work on lipsticks that are already matte to provide even more staying power.